pm2-hive/pm2-hive.github.io/docs/features/monitoring.md

 [Discover the monitoring dashboard for PM2](https://app.keymetrics.io/#/register)

-Thanks in advance and we hope that you like PM2!

 ## Max Memory Restart

 PM2 allows to restart an application based on a memory limit.